 Currently in progress, NOW THAT WE ARE PERSONS is an opera for chamber ensemble, electronics, two voices, and narrator.
-This piece deconstructs the Cult of the Male Artistic Genius and the barriers this construct creates for women and marginalized people.
+This piece grapples with the cultural construct of the Artistic Genius and the barriers this construct creates for women and marginalized people.
 This piece explores how the concept of ‘genius’ removes agency from the communities whose collective labour provides the breeding ground for innovation--and how worshipping 'genius' also enables misogynistic predation.

 COLLECT THAT TO WHICH YOU ARE ENTITLED (HOL DIR, WAS DIR ZUSTEHT)

 Fraufeld Album Release

 JOAN JETT KICKS OFF HER BOOTS, FINISHES HER BEER, AND TAKES A DEEP BREATH: "

 Premiere September 16th, 2017